callmecoffee3/doaashow/README.md

 # Doaashow — Matt Code System
 A prototype platform built using the **Matt Code Grid**, a universal blueprint for structuring apps, websites, OS interfaces, and feature systems.
 This project is “something to play with” — a sandbox for experimenting with UI, logic, and modular feature design.
+I WANT THIS STUFF PUBLIC GET IT OUT THERE IT FUNN
 ---

 ## 🚀 What Is Matt Code?